4brunu/4brunu.github.io/_posts/2017-01-29-using-jekyll-gem-based-themes-on-github-pages.md

 ---
 title: "Using Jekyll gem-based themes on Github Pages"
 date: 2017-01-29 10:00:00 +0000
-categories: blog
-tags: jekyll travis-ci github-pages
+tags: blog jekyll travis-ci github-pages
 ---

 > TL;DR. GitHub Pages doesn't currently support 3rd party theme gems.
 You can workaround this, by building Jekyll in your local machine or in a CI service like Travis-CI and push to Github the generated files inside `_site`. :rocket: